7.1 Travel and Business Hosting Expense Policies and Procedures

 The decision on whether to approve travel for individual employees and the prioritization of approval is not covered by this policy, and is at the discretion of the business unit.
 Approval should be secured prior to making any travel arrangements.

 These policies are not expected to cover every possible situation.
-Items of an unusual nature should be approved by the appropriate members of the S/C/D before the submission of expenses.
+Items of an unusual nature should be approved by the appropriate members of the School, College, or Division (S/C/D) before the submission of expenses.
 The President, Provost, Vice Presidents or Deans can approve exceptions to this policy in the event of extenuating circumstances.
 However, even if approved, these exceptions may result in a taxable reimbursement.
 The written explanation and approval, as needed, must be included with the submission of the Expense Report.

 These policies are necessary to comply with Federal and State tax laws and third party sponsoring agency regulations.
 They are intended to ensure consistent and fair treatment across departments throughout the university and the uniform reporting of financial results.
 In general, the cost of travel should be governed by what is reasonable and appropriate to the purpose involved.
 The university respects the personal integrity and discretion of each traveler and conducts expense account monitoring accordingly.